The wrong question has been haunting you

 - Recognition that separation costs something – you may need to reject some work opportunities that don’t fit your boundary style

-The pattern that predicts well-being isn’t which approach you choose, but whether you choose it intentionally and support it with aligned practices [3].
+Boundary theory proposes that what predicts well-being is not which approach you choose, but whether you choose it intentionally and support it with aligned practices [3].

 Can you have both integration and separation?
 The hybrid approach that works